asim-shrestha/snake-arena/cmpt383.md

 2. A python REST server in which the JavaScript front end will send game configuration information and recieve back game information.

 ## Deployment
 This project will be deployed through the use of Docker containers.
 Run the command below to deploy.
 Currently, running this will just display hello world through both JavaScript and Python but in the future will open up the web servers.
+A C++ hello world is not displayed as there will be no container for C++.
 > `docker-compose up`